 Edward B. Pickett's son E. B. Pickett (1877-1951) received a Bachelor of Laws degree from the University of Texas in 1899.
 Upon graduation, E. B. Pickett returned to Liberty to practice law.
 His first firm, opened with C. F. Stevens, was known as Stevens and Pickett.
 Pickett, shown here in his first office, established a solo practice in 1912.

-Edward Brown Pickett’s sons also attended the University of Texas School of Law.
-Bradford Pickett (1913-2005) earned his LL.B. in 1936 and returned to Liberty to practice law with his father.
-Nolan Pickett (1916-1945) attended UT Law from 1936 until 1940, before enlisting as a pilot in the U.S. Army Air Forces.
-First Lieutenant Pickett was killed during an air mission over Italy.
+His son Bradford Pickett (1913-2005) joined him after receiving an LL.B. from the University of Texas School of Law in 1936.
+Another son Nolan Pickett (1916-1945) also attended Texas Law before enlisting as a pilot in the U.S. Army Air Forces during World War II.
+He was killed during an air mission over Italy.

 Bradford Pickett’s sons followed in their father’s and grandfather’s footsteps.
 Edward (Ed) B. Pickett and Carl Pickett received law degrees from Texas Law in 1964 and 1971, respectively.
 Both returned to their hometown where they established legal careers.
 It is due to the initiative of Ed and Carl Pickett that the Pickett family archives are preserved and made available to the public through the Tarlton Law Library.
 The Department of Special Collections houses three collections gifted by Ed and Carl Pickett:

 All collections are open and available to researchers.
 Please contact Special Collections to schedule a visit.